The $\ell$-parity conjecture over the constant quadratic extension: Local root numbers in unramified extensions

+Before proceeding, for later use we record the following lemma about conductors of abelian varieties.

-\blem \lab{cond-comp} Let $k$ be a nonarchimedean local field, let $\bF$ be its residue field, let $B \ra \Spec k$ be an abelian variety, let $a(B)$ and $\cB_{\bF}$ be its conductor exponent and the special fiber of the N\'{e}ron model, and let $\Phi$ be the component group scheme of $\cB_{\bF}$.
-For every prime $l$ different from $\Char \bF$, one has
+\blem \lab{cond-comp} Let $B \ra \Spec k$ be an abelian variety, let $a(B)$ be its conductor exponent, let $\cB_{\bF}$ be the special fiber of the N\'{e}ron model of $B$, and let $\Phi$ be the component group scheme of $\cB_{\bF}$.
+For every prime $\ell$ different from $\Char \bF$, one has

-where the Artin conductor $a(B[l])$ is defined by \eqref{art-cond} (with $N = 0$). \elem
+where the Artin conductor $a(B[\ell])$ is defined by \eqref{art-cond} {\upshape(}with $N = 0${\upshape)}. \elem